stephanyed/convert-data-into-single-unit/README.md

 ## Data Transformation with MS Excel Power Query
-The goal of this data transformation is to standardize all water usage units to liters (a single unit) for analysis.
+The goal of this data transformation is to standardize all water usage units to liters (a single / standard unit of measure) for analysis.

 ## Data
 Data is collected from various factories, including information on their water usage from different sources.